betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/2661229.2661292)
     * [Project Page](http://drz.disneyresearch.com/~jnovak/publications/RRTracking/)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper described a pair of new, complementary techniques for evaluating transmittance in heterogeneous volumes.
 These two techniques made up the core of Hyperion's first and second generation volume rendering implementations, used from *Big Hero 6* up through *Moana*.

 5. **Visualizing Building Interiors using Virtual Windows**